 Classic and Modern Routes Used by Overlanders

 The world is your oyster when it comes to where to go.
-Here are some of the best examples but the route ideas are endless:
+If you're wondering what overlanding is and where can you go, here are some of the best examples but the route ideas are endless:

 The Pan American Highway